The Leaning Tower of Pisa close-up showing its white marble columns, Tuscany

 The Campo dei Miracoli is a large green lawn on the northern edge of the old city containing four extraordinary Romanesque buildings built in white marble between the 11th and 14th centuries.

 The Leaning Tower — 56m tall, begun in 1173, began leaning during construction due to soft subsoil on the south side.
 It was stabilised between 1990 and 2001 (the lean reduced from 5.5° to 3.97°).
 Climbing the tower (294 steps, deliberately disorienting due to the lean) requires advance booking at opapisa.it.
-Timed entry, maximum numbers strictly enforced.
+Entry approximately €20 as of 2026.
+Timed entry in groups of approximately 30, maximum numbers strictly enforced.
+Children under 8 not admitted.
+Allow 30 minutes for the climb.

-The Baptistery — The largest baptistery in Italy.
-The acoustic effects inside (a single note sustains for 10 seconds) are demonstrated by attendants on the hour.
+The Baptistery — The largest baptistery in Italy (circumference 107m).
+The acoustic effects inside (a single note sustains for 10 seconds) are demonstrated by attendants on the half-hour.
+Entry approximately €7; combined tickets with other monuments available.

 The Camposanto — The monumental cemetery cloister, built in 1277.
-The frescoes inside were badly damaged in WWII; the restoration is ongoing.
-The earth inside was brought from Golgotha in the 12th century.
+The frescoes inside (including the Triumph of Death) were badly damaged in WWII bombing; the restoration is ongoing.
+The earth inside was said to have been brought from Golgotha during the Crusades.
+Entry approximately €7.

 Beyond the Campo

 Piazza dei Cavalieri — The second great square of Pisa, designed by Vasari for the Knights of St. Stephen in the 16th century.
-The Scuola Normale Superiore, one of Italy’s elite universities, is here.
-Borgo Stretto — the medieval arcaded shopping street — connects the Campo area to the river.
+The Scuola Normale Superiore, one of Italy’s most elite universities (founded by Napoleon in 1810), occupies the Palazzo della Carovana.
+The square is architecturally impressive and far less crowded than the Campo.

 Upcoming Events in Pisa